chaleedata/Data-Science-Portfolio/README.md

-# Data-Science-Practice
+# Data-Science-Portfolio
-# Data Science Practice by Chalee Cheappimolchai
+# Data Science Portfolio by Chalee Cheappimolchai

 This practice is a compilation of notebooks which I created for Data Science related tasks like Tutorials, Exploratory Data Analysis, and Machine Learning.